 On June 26, 2008, the Company filed a Form S-3 shelf registration statement for an indeterminate number of shares of common stock, warrants to purchase shares of common stock and units consisting of a combination thereof having an aggregate initial offering price not to exceed \$40 million.
 The SEC declared the registration statement effective on July 7, 2008.
-Management utilized this shelf registration statement to raise additional equity capital by completing a registered direct offering of 2,088,451 shares of the Company's common stock for aggregate gross proceeds of approximately \$11.9 million (\$11 million approximate net proceeds to the Company) at a per share offering price of \$5.68.
+Management utilized this shelf registration statement to raise additional equity capital by completing a registered direct offering of 2,088,451 shares of the Company's common stock for aggregate gross proceeds of approximately \$11.9 million (approximately \$11 million net proceeds) to the Company at a per share offering price of \$5.68.
 The offering closed August 8, 2008.

-On May 7, 2009, the Company entered into a committed equity financing facility ("CEFF"), with Kingsbridge Capital Limited, pursuant to which Kingsbridge committed to purchase, from time to time at the Company's sole discretion, up to the lesser of \$45 million or 3,327,000 shares of the Company's common stock, subject to various conditions for individual sales, including dollar, timing, and trading volume limitations, a minimum market per share price, and various other contractual and regulatory requirements.
-There is no assurance that the Company will satisfy all the various conditions for one or more individual sales enabling it to use all or any portion of the CEFF.
+On May 7, 2009, the Company entered into a committed equity financing facility ("CEFF"), with Kingsbridge Capital Limited, pursuant to which Kingsbridge committed to purchase, subject to certain conditions, up to the lesser of \$45 million or 3,327,000 shares of the Company's common stock.
 In connection with this CEFF, the Company issued a 5 year warrant, exercisable as of November 7, 2009, to Kingsbridge to purchase up to 200,000 shares of our common stock at an exercise price of \$11.35 per share (refer to Note 10 for further details).
-A registration statement on Form S-3 was declared effective on May 22, 2009, on which 3,527,000 shares of common stock were registered for resale if and when acquired by Kingsbridge under the CEFF and its warrant.
+The Company registered for resale on Form S-3 3,527,000 of its common shares under this financing arrangement.
+The registration statement was declared effective by the SEC on May 22, 2009.

-On July 16, 2009, the Company completed, pursuant to the Company's shelf registration statement on form S-3, a registered direct offering of 2,400,000 shares of the Company's common stock, with a select group of institutional investors.
-The aggregate gross proceeds from the offering was \$15 million (net proceeds of approximately \$13.7 million).
-The offering closed July 22, 2009 for a purchase price of \$6.25 per share of the Company's common stock.
+On July 16, 2009, the Company completed, pursuant to the Company's shelf registration statement on Form S-3, a registered direct offering of 2,400,000 shares of the Company's common stock with a select group of institutional investors.
+The aggregate gross proceeds from the offering were \$15 million (with net proceeds of approximately \$13.75 million).
+The offering closed on July 22, 2009 for a purchase price of \$6.25 per share of the Company's common stock.
+Approximately \$13.1 million remains available for sale under the Company's shelf registration statement as of September 30, 2009.